 Sr. No. Activity Scope of work Agency bearing/ sharing the Costs officials of the jurisdiction.
 The actual expenditure on issue/ publication of Notices in the local newspapers is borne by the land acquiring agency.
-11 Section 3-H of the NH Act, 1956 Deposit and payment of amount -do- B. Arbitral proceedings 12 Section 3 G (5) of the NH Act, 1956 Appointment of Arbitrator By the Central Government on the recommendations of the State Government Receipt of claims By the Arbitrator's Office Hearings By the Arbitrator Adjudication of the Claim By the Arbitrator Note: The NHAI separately pays financial assistance for enagement of supporting staff required to assist the Arbitrator for all the processes (up to a period of one year): (i) An amount of Rs.
-40,000/- per month where the no. of Arbitration cases are up to 150. (ii) An amount of Rs.
-60,000/- per month if the number of Arbitration cases are more than 150.
+11 Section 3-H of the NH Act, 1956 Deposit and payment of amount -do- В. Arbitral proceedings 12 Section 3 G (5) of the NH Act, 1956 Appointment of Arbitrator By the Central Government on the recommendations of the State Government Receipt of claims By the Arbitrator's Office Hearings By the Arbitrator Adjudication of the Claim By the Arbitrator the Arbitrator for all the processes (up to a period of of f Rs.
+40,000/- per month where the nagement of supporting staff required to assist one year): no. of Arbitration cases are up to 150. per of Arbitration cases are more than 150.